GO WilMa! Wins Statewide Excellence in Recreation and Parks Award!

 Willistown Parks & Recreation is delighted to announce that GO WilMa! has received an Excellence in Recreation and Parks Award from the Pennsylvania Recreation and Park Society (PRPS).
 PRPS is a statewide organization that promotes quality recreation and park training, networking, and leadership opportunities.
 It is a membership organization comprised of parks an recreation professionals, educators, and volunteers.
 The Excellence in Recreation and Parks Award recognizes programs that demonstrate outstanding quality, innovation, range and value of appeal, community support, promotions and publications, and efficient use of funding.

 GO WilMa! is funded in large part by Willistown Township with contributions from Malvern Borough, East Goshen and East Whiteland Townships, and Willistown residents Bart and Denise VanValkenburgh.
 Thank you all!
-This is the new section.

 Get Outside 'round Willistown and Malvern!
 (GO WilMa!)